resnbl/pyTardis/README.md

 but then went completely separate from it in case the implementation changes.

 For the audio, I investigated numerous Python sound packages.
-Many offered limited sound file format support (.wav only), blocked the GUI while playing, or couldn't stop a song while playing.
+Many offered limited sound file format support (.wav only), blocked the GUI while playing, or couldn't interrupt a song while playing.
 The first workable package I used was `PyObjC` and `AppKit.NSSound` for macOS which supports a callback when a track has finished, but of course this isn't cross-platform.
-I ended up using the `python-vlc` package since I already had the VLC player installed on my machine, and was able to simply "poll" the player code in my PySimpleGUI timeout handler.
+I ended up using the `python-vlc` package since I already had the VLC player installed on my machine, and implemented the "playback complete" callback it provides.

 ### Operation